-Group Assignment: Students are required to work in teams of 2-3 to complete a personal tax return.
+Group Assignment: Students are required to work in self-selected teams of three or four students to complete a personal income tax return.
 Learning to work together in teams is an important aspect of your education and preparation for your future careers.
-It helps to follow a set of core expectations to best succeed at your team projects.
+That said, project-based teamwork is often new to students; to work well in teams, it helps to follow a set of core expectations to best succeed at your team projects.

 - 1. Read the document entitled, "Working in Teams: Guidelines for Rotman Commerce Students" which is available on the RC portal under the Academic Services tab. - 2.
-When working in a team, Rotman Commerce students are expected to:

-- Treat other members with courtesy and respect; - Honour the ground rules established by the team; - Contribute substantially and proportionally to the final project; - Ensure enough familiarity with the entire contents of the group project/assignment so as to be able to sign off on it as original work; - Meet the project timeline as established by the team.
+When working in a team, Rotman Commerce students are expected to: - Treat other members with courtesy and respect; - Honour the ground rules established by the team; - Contribute substantially and proportionally to the final project; - Ensure enough familiarity with the entire contents of the group project/assignment so as to be able to sign off on it as original work; - Meet the project timeline as established by the team.